EXTERIOR/INTERIOR RENOVATION | ELECTRICIAN | PLUMBER | ROOFING | LANDSCAPING/EXCAVATION | GENERAL CONTRACTOR | CONCRETE/PAVING

 Course of Construction (Builder’s Risk)

-Typical commercial building insurance will not cover a building while it’s under construction or substantial renovation.
-Buildings under construction are subject to greater risks than an occupied building.
-Construction heaters pose fire hazards and newly constructed walls without doors or windows risk blowing down in wind storms.
-A Course of Construction policy, aka Builder’s Risk Insurance, will respond to circumstances such as this.
+Typical commercial building insurance will not cover a building under construction or substantial renovation.
+Buildings under construction are subject to more significant risks than an occupied buildings.
+Construction heaters pose fire hazards, and newly constructed walls without doors or windows risk blowing down in wind storms.
+A Course of Construction policy, aka Builder’s Risk Insurance, will respond to circumstances like this.

 As a general contractor, you are often required to meet very specific contractual and industry standards.
 In the event that these standards are not met, this coverage could pay the expenses to rewire or replace components, as well as other costs associated to help you make it right.